radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 ### Custom data sources

 A custom data source is one that is not queried via LDAP or JDBC.
 Examples include Entra ID (formerly Azure AD), Okta Universal Directory and any SCIM-accessible source.
 Virtual views of these data sources should be configured with persistent cache in RadiantOne prior to using as a source for synchronization.
-Once cached, the source/capture connector for synchronization is based on Triggers and is automatically configured in pipelines.
+Once cached, the source/capture event listener for synchronization is based on Triggers and is automatically configured in pipelines.

 ## Database Changelog